adafruit/Adafruit_CircuitPython_PIO_UART/README.rst

 or individual libraries can be installed using
 `circup <https://github.com/adafruit/circup>`_.

-.. todo:: Describe the Adafruit product this library works with.
-For PCBs, you can also add the image from the assets folder in the PCB's GitHub repo.
+Works with the Raspberry Pi RP2040 Pico family.

-`Purchase one from the Adafruit shop <http://www.adafruit.com/products/>`_
+`Purchase one from the Adafruit shop <https://www.adafruit.com/category/875>`_.

 Installing from PyPI
 =====================
 .. note:: This library is not available on PyPI yet.
 Install documentation is included as a standard element.
 Stay tuned for PyPI availability!

-.. todo:: Remove the above note if PyPI version is/will be available at time of release.

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/adafruit-circuitpython-pio-uart/>`_.